 PEKK should be kept in mind for parts that require chemical and temperature resistance, high strength and stiffness, and ultra-low outgassing.
-Taking a digital fabrication approach with this durable material allows users to take advantages of FDM in ways not possible with traditional manufacturing methods.
+Taking a digital fabrication approach with this durable material allows users to take advantage of FDM in ways not possible with traditional manufacturing methods.
 For example, build high-strength parts that are more complex and lighter in weight at lower volumes and faster speeds—it’s really powerful to additively fabricate parts in PEKK because it allows for part consolidation, which ultimately reduces assembly time and overall cost.

 How is the surface quality of this material versus other FDM materials suited for similar application types?

 Currently PEKK only runs in 0.010” layer height.
 This thermoplastic option comes in a natural color and uses breakaway support.
 Surface finish may be rougher than FDM materials known for aesthetics such as ASA, but should still be appropriate for the industrial and manufacturing applications it was developed for (e.g. harsh environments).